the-pudding/courts-2/README.md

 - when re-sizing to 128 for low-res imagesx , figure out if that is ruining the image or if figma is better when resizing
 - higher-res image finder (use image size from different services, or pixelate calculate)

+TILELAYER
+* CACHING AND ALL THE TILE GENERATION TOOLS THAT COME IN TILELAYER FOR **TILES** BUT IM NOT USING

 SEARCH/FILTER
 * center zoom, zoom out make sense???